omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

-mainsite_workouts.py (downloaded at home) (done) views.py (haven't uploaded at home) urls.py (haven't uploaded at home)
+mainsite_workouts.py (downloaded at home) (done) views.py (haven't uploaded at home) urls.py (haven't uploaded at home) settings.py (haven't uploaded at home) created templates/profile.html (haven't uploaded at home)

 Functionality completed on 5/15/2019:
 - added durations for all amraps from crossfit mainsite
+- Create a user homepage (redirects to this page after login)
+        - shows list of users current workout instances on user homepage

 Notes:
 - can't use onetoone between user and workoutinstance because then they can't have multiple workouts. has to be foreign key and create